PetLid/rssreader/README.md

 ```
 **Important** replace `:url` with the url (in quotation marks) of the RSS-feed you'd like to display.

-To view the RSS-feed you can add the route to the viewAction of RSSReaderController directly in the url like this:
+To view the RSS-feed you can add a route to the viewAction in your front controller like this:
-`/rss/view/:noOfItems`,

-or you can add a route to the viewAction like this:
 ```
 $app->router->add('rss', function() use ($app) {
     $app->dispatcher->forward([